14. New Scanning¶

 a particular property.

-Another property supported by many types of model is boundsToFit
+Another property supported by many types of model is boundsToFit.
+This is

 that the first and last points of a path are exactly the boundary of the